mosaicnetworks/monetd/docs/join.rst

 This section describes how to join an existing network that is already running, such as the one created in :ref:`quickstart_rst`.

-Here's a summary of the steps required to join an existing monetd network:
+Here's a summary of the steps required to join an existing network built with the Monet Toolchain:

 .. code::